 In recent years, home teeth straightening kits have become quite popular in the US.
 They are cheaper than getting braces at the dentist because they cut out the middle man and everything is done by mail.

-You’ll use a kit to create your own teeth impressions at home, or you may have the option to visit a local clinic (not all brands offer this option).
+With some brands, such as Smile Direct Club, you have the option to visit a local clinic to have your teeth impressions taken.
+With other brands (and if there is no clinic near you) you’ll use a kit to make your own teeth impressions at home.
 The company then creates a treatment plan and sends you clear aligners every couple of weeks in the post.

 These kits for teeth straightening at home can be effective for mild cases, but they carry some risks.
 The main problem is that you’re not meeting face-to-face with a dental professional who is a specialist in straightening teeth.
 Sending photos and impressions – even having a video call – isn’t the same as a proper consultation to discuss your treatment.